membuk/foodage/README.md

 The Sustainable Development Goals (SDGs), also known as the Global Goals, are a set of 17 interlinked goals designed to be a "blueprint to achieve a better and more sustainable future for all."
 They were adopted by all United Nations Member States in 2015 as part of the 2030 Agenda for Sustainable Development.
 The SDGs address a wide range of global challenges, including poverty, inequality, climate change, environmental degradation, peace, and justice.

 ## **Our Goals**
-Our project aligns with two goal of the SDGs:
+Our project aligns with two goals of the SDGs:
 * **Goal 2**: aims to end hunger, achieve food security and improved nutrition and promote sustainable agriculture
 * **Goal 12**: aims to ensure sustainable consumption and production patterns